 Softbox has many shapes, ranging from squares, rectangles, Strips to Octaboxes (sometimes they are called Octabanks).
 They also come in various different sizes from small basketball-sized softboxes to large wall-sized softboxes.

 A beauty dish produces an edgy and crisp light that is favored for showing shape and texture in the subject.
 However, despite being a wide reflector it creates a harder light than a softbox.
 A beauty dish is a common type of lighting for sports portraits, which typically use a crisp type of lighting to highlight muscles, curves, and texture.
-Also, it is common lighting type for fashion and portrait photography because it gives you a natural look with slightly accentuated shadows.
+Also, it is a common lighting type for fashion and portrait photography because it gives you a natural look with slightly accentuated shadows.

 The effect of the light from a beauty dish is to create a contrasty light.
 It is useful in developing a dramatic effect.
 The soft, focused nature of this type of light creates a great wrap, with lovely soft shadow graduations – particularly flattering on the face.